ADMARIl/ImpossibleTicTacToe/README.md

 ## Building and Running

-* To factor a modulus, run tictactoe.py and you will be prompted for your move
+* To play a game, run tictactoe.py and you will be prompted for your move
     ```bash
     python3 tictactoe.py
     ```